KenKundert/avendesora/doc/advanced.rst

     > avendesora value scc
     username: jman, password: *m7Aqj=XBAs7

 Finally, you pass a script to the account discovery recognizers.
 They specify the action that should be taken when a particular recognizer triggers.
-These scripts would also be simple strings and not instances of the Script class.
+These scripts would also be simple strings and not instances of the :class:`avendesora.Script` class.
 For example, this recognizer could be used to recognize Gmail:

 .. code-block:: python